-One of the most important issued when dealing with custom forms are the field names.
-They also are common mistake on hand coded forms, so pay extra care to this aspect.
-Newsletter 3.0 introduced some simplifications, removing the need of hidden fields, but the fields names has been kept for compatibility.
+One of the most important issues when dealing with custom forms is the field names.
+They also are common mistakes on hand-coded forms, so pay extra care to this aspect.
+Newsletter 3.0 introduced some simplifications, removing the need for hidden fields, but the names of the fields has been kept for compatibility.

 An example of field is:

 <input type="text" name="ne" value="" size="40">